 I managed to create a creamy mushroom sauce for pasta by using soya yoghurt instead of cream, but macaroni cheese proved a lot more difficult.

-Making a vegan white sauce was easy enough, I just replaced the milk with soya milk and the butter with dairy free spread.
+Making a vegan cheese sauce was easy enough, I just replaced the milk with soya milk and the butter with dairy free spread.
 It was getting that cheese flavour that was proving impossible, until I had a conversation with an Australian blogger who told me about nutritional yeast.

 Nutritional yeast is a deactivated yeast that is used by many vegans to flavour food.
 It’s a good source of protein and vitamins and is often fortified with vitamin B12, which is hard to get in a vegan diet.
 The best thing about it, is that it tastes cheesey!
 Whoop!
 Whoop!
 And voila we have macaroni cheese.